Akhathuto/Edgtec-Trends/README.md

 ### Setup & Running

 1.  **API Key Configuration:**
-    > **IMPORTANT:** This project requires an API key from Google AI Studio to interact with the Gemini API.
+    > **⚠️ IMPORTANT:** This project requires a Google Gemini API key.
 The application is configured to read the API key from an environment variable named `API_KEY`.
 You must ensure this variable is set and accessible in the environment where you serve the application.
+The key's availability is handled externally.

 2.  **Serve the project folder:**
     Open your terminal in the project's root directory and run the following command: